codingforpleasure/customized-workspace/Ubuntu/useful-resources/transformer.md

   <img width="600" src="images/transformers/embedding_layer_step2.jpg" title="Look into the image">
 </p>

-Embedding layer has an index to every word in our vocabulary, and against of this indices a vector is attached.
+Embedding layer has an index to every word in our vocabulary, and against of those indices a vector is attached.

 ## Types of Attention
 ### Encode-Decoder Attention